 A software patch or fix is a quick-repair job for a piece of programming designed to resolve functionality issues, improve security and add new features.

 Throughout its lifetime, software will run into problems called bugs.
 A patch is the immediate fix to those problems.
 IT or end users can often download a patch from the software maker's website.
 The patch is not necessarily the best fix for the problem, and the product's developers often find a more thorough option when they package the software for its next release.Content Continues Below

-A patch is usually developed and distributed as a replacement for or an insertion in compiled code (that is, in a binary file or object module).
-In larger operating systems, a special program is provided to manage and keep track of the installation of patches.
+The creator of the patch usually develops and distributes the patch as a replacement for, or an insertion in, compiled code -- that is, in a binary file or object module.
+Larger operating systems often provide a special program to help IT manage and track patch installations.

 Software patches generally fall into three distinct categories.
 A single patch can fall into more than one category, however.
 These categories include bug fixes, security updates and feature updates.